brettmillerb/Pester-Wiki/Migrating-from-Pester-3-to-Pester-4.md

 1. replace all occurrences of any `Contain` assertion with `FileContentMatch`.
 1. rename all occurrences of `Assert-VerifiableMocks` to `Assert-VerifiableMock`
-1. rename all occurrences of `Get-MockDynamicParameters` to `Get-MockDynamicParameter`
-1. rename all occurrences of `Set-DynamicParameterVariables` to `Set-DynamicParameterVariable`

 You can use this simple script that can migrate test files in UTF8 and ASCII encoding: